Key Takeaways

 What Classic Informatics Brings

-Classic Informatics has been running enterprise modernization engagements for over 20 years.
 Not transformation consulting.
 Not advisory work that stops at the strategy slide.
 Actual delivery: assessing legacy portfolios, re-architecting systems that businesses depend on, migrating data without losing what took years to accumulate, and building the infrastructure that makes AI initiatives executable rather than theoretical.

 We start every modernization engagement with a technical assessment that surfaces what's actually there, not what the documentation says is there.
 That assessment drives the sequencing, the dependency mapping, and the risk decisions.
 It also produces the baseline metrics you'll need to measure ROI: deployment frequency before and after, engineering time going to maintenance versus new development, infrastructure cost per transaction, data accessibility for analytics and AI teams.

 We scope those baselines at the start, not the end.
 Because the value of modernization is hardest to see when you're in the middle of it, and leadership needs to see it clearly at every phase gate.
-If you're building the business case internally, the ROI of digital transformation is measurable.
-But only if the right baselines exist before work begins.

 Knowledge transfer is built into how we work, not added on at handover.
 Architecture decisions get documented as they're made.
 Your team operates what's been built, not just inherits it.